 Any extras for owning a Sainsbury's Nectar card?

-The newest loyalty card/app on the scene is from Lidl, and it actually has the biggest reward rate in comparison to your spend, despite being one of the cheapest supermarkets to do your shopping at.
+One of the newest loyalty card/apps on the scene is from Lidl, and it actually has one of the biggest reward rates in comparison to your spend, despite being one of the cheapest supermarkets to do your shopping at.
 It doesn’t work in the same way as the other cards, but it does still reward you for loyal spending.

 How do you earn Lidl Plus vouchers?

-Each calendar month, you'll have the chance to earn a £2 voucher for spending £100 in-store and an extra £10 voucher for spending an additional £200.
+Each calendar month, you'll have the chance to earn a £2 voucher for spending £100 in-store.
+If you spend £150 in-store you can get a free item from the Lidl W5 range and if you spend £250 in a month you get 10% off your next shop (offer valid until 31/10/22).
 To get these, you’ll need to reach those spending goals for your shopping each month.
 On the 30th or 31st of each month, your progress resets and you get the chance to get more vouchers the following month.

 Any extras for owning the Lidl Plus card?

-Make sure you remember those cards when you go shopping and scan them every time you’re at the checkout.
+Supermarket loyalty cards are probably one of the easiest ways to benefit from rewards on your everyday spending with most of us regularly shopping at supermarkets each week.
+Despite this, there are more and more ways to earn money back on your everyday spending with cashback apps and cashback credit cards which means that you can maximise the number of rewards you get on one purchase.
+Just ensure that you remember those cards when you go shopping and scan them each time you’re at the checkout.
 It may not seem like you’re earning much, but the savings can and do add up.
 After all, what can be better than getting free food?